jd-coderepos/advanced-nlp-course/rag/readme.md

 instruction_prompt = f'''You are a helpful chatbot.
 Use only the following pieces of context to answer the question.
 Don't make up any new information:
 {'\n'.join([f' - {chunk}' for chunk, similarity in retrieved_knowledge])}
-'''

 ```

-We then use the `ollama` to generate the response.
+Then use `ollama` to generate the response.
 In this example, we will use `instruction_prompt` as system message:

 ```
 stream = ollama.chat(